 The core gameplay of squash and padel highlights their unique appeals.

 Padel, conversely, is less physically demanding in terms of raw athleticism but equally challenging in terms of strategy.
-The game is usually played in doubles, fostering a strong emphasis on teamwork and communication.
+The game is usually played in doubles, with a strong emphasis on teamwork and communication.
 Padel's scoring system is akin to tennis, played in sets of six games.
 The walls add a layer of complexity, enabling inventive shots and extended rallies.
 This aspect of the game tends to be more social, with a greater focus on positioning and tactical play rather than sheer power.

 Cultural Impact and Popularity